researchsoft/website/content/events/rse-ai-workshop/index.md

         **Participants**

         The 37 workshop participants were selected to represent a cross-section of early adopters and supporters of innovative AI tooling in research organisations.
 This representation was not exhaustive, and this was acknowledged and explored during the workshop.
-ReSA was supported to undertake this work as part of [Schmidt Sciences](https://www.schmidtsciences.org/) grant G-25-69965, with local support from the Software Sustainability Institute.

         - Samantha Ahern – UCL / SocRSE / The Carpentries
         - Michelle Barker – Research Software Alliance